sarmxzh/ePostit/README.md

 # ePostit

-Post-It Tag is an Outlook Add-In that will allow users to create post-it summaries of important emails to help better search for information lost in email threads.
+ePostit is an Outlook Add-In that will allow users to create post-it summaries of important emails to help better search for information lost in email threads.
 It will hopefully eventually run on Outlook.com as well as Outlook.

-## Running the Post-it Tag Add-in on Outlook.com and/or Outlook
+## Running the ePostit Add-in on Outlook.com and/or Outlook
 To be able to use the add-in on Outlook.com and/or Outlook, you need to have an Outlook mail account.
 First download this project onto your computer and open Outlook.com or Outlook.